opensensor.space

 From Traditional IoT to Cloud-Native

-This insight became the foundation of opensensor.space - eliminating unnecessary infrastructure by leveraging what edge devices already have: network connectivity and storage capabilities.
+This insight became the foundation of opensensor.space - eliminating unnecessary infrastructure by leveraging what edge devices already have.
+Simplicity scales better than complexity.

 opensensor.space cloud-native architecture diagram